jeremysrand/joytest/README.md

 joytest
 =======

 This is a joystick test program for the cc65 joystick driver.
-A problem was found with the original cc65 driver so it is being re-written.
-I am creating this program to provide feedback that the new implementation works well (or doesn't work well) on a variety of HW.
+A problem was found with the original cc65 driver so it has being re-written by Oliver Schmidt.
+I am creating this program to provide feedback on the new implementation when run on a variety of HW.
 I have access to an Apple //e and an Apple //gs, each with a CH brand joystick attached.
 By making this program available, I am hoping to get feedback from more of the community and get coverage of other HW.

 When run, the left side of the screen shows the current state of the joystick as read by the cc65 driver.
 The direction of the joystick (if any) and the state of the two buttons is displayed.
 The right side displays information about X or Y axis testing which may be useful for tweaking the thresholds used to determine direction.

 If you have an accelerator, you may want to disable it.
 For systems that shipped running at greater than 1MHz (like the //gs and the //c+), testing at 1MHz and at accelerated speed is useful.
-Feel free to provide feedback about the behaviour of the driver on a machine with an accelerator card active is interesting but I don't think the cc65 project intends to add any support for accelerator detection.
+Feel free to provide feedback about the behaviour of the driver on a machine with an optional accelerator card active.
+Although this information is interesting, but I don't think the cc65 project intends to add any support for accelerator detection and handling.
 Most important is to show that it works acceptably at the speed(s) supported by the platform as it originally shipped.

 There are a series of tests that are worth running.